theirish81/redProbe/README.md

 ## Status
 [![CircleCI](https://circleci.com/gh/theirish81/redProbe/tree/master.svg?style=svg)](https://circleci.com/gh/theirish81/redProbe/tree/master)

+The software is stable.
+Due to the more advanced nature of *NIX terminals, the output is remarkably better in Linux and OSX, but it does work acceptably well on Windows as well.

 ## Download
 Go to the [GitHub Releases Page](https://github.com/theirish81/redProbe/releases) for RedProbe and download the latest release for your architecture.